samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `MAX_LENGTH`: the maximum output length, which is 4294967295 as an integer.
 - `MAX_PEPPER`: the maximum pepper length, which is 64 bytes.

-# The Balloon Algorithm
+# The BKDF Algorithm

 ~~~
-Balloon(password, salt, spaceCost, timeCost, parallelism, length, pepper)
+BKDF(password, salt, spaceCost, timeCost, parallelism, length, pepper)
 ~~~

-Balloon calls an internal function that provides memory hardness in a way that supports parallelism, which enables greater memory hardness without increasing the delay.
+BKDF calls an internal function that provides memory hardness in a way that supports parallelism, which enables greater memory hardness without increasing the delay.
 The result of XORing the internal function outputs together is then used alongside user provided parameters for key derivation following the Extract-then-Expand paradigm.

 Inputs: